Magnetite, an iron ore with formula Fe3O4, can be reduced by trea... | Channels for Pearson+

 Reduction Reactions

-Reduction reactions involve the gain of electrons or a decrease in oxidation state by a substance.
-In the context of magnetite (Fe3O4) being reduced by hydrogen, iron ions in the ore gain electrons from hydrogen, which is oxidized to water.
-Understanding reduction is crucial for identifying how reactants transform into products in redox reactions.
+Reduction reactions involve the gain of electrons or the decrease in oxidation state by a substance.
+In the context of the given reaction, hydrogen acts as a reducing agent, converting iron ore (Fe3O4) into iron metal.
+Understanding reduction is essential for analyzing the chemical processes involved and the energy changes that accompany these transformations.

 Recommended video: